naofumi/kamal-hono/README.md

 * Add digests to assets (including images) for cache busting.
 * Automate Stimulus controller generation
 * Automate import maps generation.

+## Goals

+* Provide a JSX-based platform for Hotwire.
+   * This allows writing type-safe HTML templates.
+* Include niceties like asset digests that will be necessary if we use a CDN in production.
+* See if we can go no-build as well, although not a priority since build tools like esbuild are quite good.